admindojo/CTFd/CTFd/plugins/admindojo-about/instructions/system-packages-usage-1-ub18.md

     It is important to remember that software must be developed and maintained by people or companies and that it must come from _somewhere_.<br/><br/>
     In the case of Linux, we call the source of packages _Repositories_(short: Repo).
 Repositories often not only contain the finished tool, but also the source code, a bug tracker(a place to collect and manage software bugs) or wikis.<br/>
     A repository is just a URL that Ubuntu/the package manager uses as a source for the tool.
-The repo maintainer will always distribute the latest updates via the Repo - by checking the URL via e.g. `apt update`, you always get notified about new versions.
+The repo maintainer will always distribute the latest updates via the Repo - by checking the URL via an e.g. `apt update`, you always get notified about new versions.

     The _app store_ you find on modern distributions is just a graphical user interface to interact with these repositories and are just a _friendlier_ version of `apt`.

     To make it easier to get the software, Linux distributions include a collection of repositories from the beginning.
-These repos often include system tools and very popular tools like the Apache webs erver.<br/><br/>
+These repos often include system tools and very popular tools like the Apache web server.<br/><br/>
     Because all distributions have their own quirks and features, the included repositories are often maintained by the maintainer of the distribution itself.
-In the case of Ubuntu it's the company [Canonical](https://www.canonical.com/).
+In the case of Ubuntu, it's the company [Canonical](https://www.canonical.com/).
 They maintain their repo at [packages.ubuntu.com](https://packages.ubuntu.com/).<br/>
     Since Ubuntu only includes its own repository, it also acts as a security feature.
 As long as [Canonical](https://www.canonical.com/) is under the control of the repository, a freshly installed Ubuntu can only install what [Canonical](https://www.canonical.com/) is distributing.
     They will also fix bugs that are specific to the distribution - but keep in mind that they usually not the original _inventor_ of these tools.
 The original source is called the _upstream_.<br/>
     [Launchpad.net](https://launchpad.net/) is a service to create public repositories for everyone.
 To install a tool from Launchpad, you need to add the tools repository URL to your system first.

     An Example:

-    The popular editor _nano_ was developed in the 90's as _pico_, [a clone was developed and called _nano_](https://www.nano-editor.org/dist/latest/faq.html#1.2).
+    The popular editor _nano_ was developed in the '90s as _pico_, [a clone was developed and called _nano_](https://www.nano-editor.org/dist/latest/faq.html#1.2).
     You'll find the source code at nano's website: [git.savannah.gnu.org/cgit/nano.git/log/](https://git.savannah.gnu.org/cgit/nano.git/log/) - but you can't just start nano from the raw text file, right?!<br/><br/>
     This is where a package repository comes in to play - but first, you need to know that Ubuntu is Debian-based and uses Debian packages as their _upstream_.
 So, [Canonical](https://www.canonical.com/) reuses Debian packages and may add/modify features to it. <br/>
     Debian includes nano in a [core repository](https://tracker.debian.org/pkg/nano) - some of nano's developers are also maintainer for the package in the Debian repository.
 They make sure it always includes the latest changes from the original upstream(nano's [own, official git repository](https://git.savannah.gnu.org/cgit/nano.git/log/)).
 [Canonical](https